Last Updated on June 14, 2026 by Daniel Globe

 Top Museums and Hands-On Learning Centers

 At the Santa Cruz Museum of Natural History, tactile displays let you learn about local wildlife and Native American history.
 Downtown, the Museum of Art & History (MAH) features rotating shows and community events.
-Meanwhile, the Santa Cruz Surfing Museum highlights nearly a century of board culture through vintage surfboards and artifacts.
-Each museum offers a great way to learn about the coastline and the local community.
+The Santa Cruz Surfing Museum rounds out the lineup, tracing nearly a century of board culture through vintage surfboards and artifacts.

 Products Worth Considering